Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

-Located in the heart of Guangzhou, right next to sprawling Yuexiu Park, the museum can be easily reached by taxi from any downtown hotel.
+Located in the heart of Guangzhou, right next to sprawling Yuexiu Park, this extensive archeological museum can be easily reached by taxi from any downtown hotel.
 Alternatively, it is a short walk from Exit E of Yuexiu Park Subway Station.

 In my case, I used the subway and it took me slightly more than half an hour to reach Yuexiu Park Subway Station from Guangzhou East Railway Station, the latter being my entry point into the city.
 The walk to the museum was then a pleasant stroll beside busy Jiefang Road.
 Not having visited China for several years, I was awed by how much the country has developed.

 To view the excavations, visitors must first ascend a large central staircase located after the main entrance.
 Along the way, there are mini exhibitions introducing the history of Guangzhou and Guangdong Province, as well as a permanent exhibition of Chinese ceramic pillows.